View William Buchanan's Obituary on www.swtimes.com/ and share memories

 William Buchanan

-Bill had many interests and many friends.
-He was a volunteer at the barber shop and military museum at the Fort Chaffee Redevelopment and was a driver for the Fort Smith Trolley Museum.
+Bill had many interest and many friends.
+He was a volunteer at the Barber Shop and Military Museum at the Fort Chaffee Redevelopment and was a driver for the Fort Smith Trolley Museum.
 Bill loved being involved with "living history" projects through the National Historic Site and beyond.
-One of his favorites was to portray a U.S. marshall for the Western District of Arkansas.
-Bill was a member of the Harris Hanna VFW Post No. 6527 in Greenwood, Vietnam Veteran Chapter 467 at Fort Chaffee and General Richard M. Gano Camp Sons of Confederate Veterans, local camp.
+One of his favorites was to portray a U.S. Marshall for the Western District of Arkansas.
+Bill was a member of Harris Hanna VFW Post 6527 in Greenwood, the Vietnam Veteran Chapter 467 at Fort Chaffee and the Gen. Richard M. Gano Camp Sons of Confederate Veterans, local camp.

-Bill is survived by his wife, Sherrell; one son, Robert Buchanan and his wife Carol; one daughter, Catherine Grassi and her husband Tim; grandchildren, Emily and J. Adam Buchanan; one brother, James Buchanan and his wife Ann; a sister-in-law, Karen Stallings and her husband Greg; and several nieces, nephews and many friends, including his beloved grand-dog, Alex.
+Bill is survived by his wife, Sherrell; one son, Robert Buchanan and his wife Carol; one daughter, Catherine Grassi and her husband Tim; grandchildren, Emily and J. Adam Buchanan; one brother, Douglas Buchanan and his wife Ann; a sister-in-law, Karen Winters and her husband Greg; and several nieces, nephews and many friends, including his beloved grand dog, "Alex".

 Funeral service will be 10 a.m.
-Tuesday, May 14, 2019, at Ocker-Putman Funeral Home Chapel in Fort Smith with burial at Mount Harmony Cemetery in Greenwood with military honors.
+Tuesday at Ocker-Putman Funeral Home Chapel in Fort Smith with burial with military honors at Mt.
+Harmony Cemetery in Greenwood.

-The family will visit with friends 5-7 p.m.
+The family will visit with friends from 5-7:00 p.m.
 Monday at the funeral home.

+The family sincerely "thanks" all the doctors and nurses from ICU 4 West at Baptist Health Hospital and especially the nurses at Heart of Hospice on the 6th Floor.